deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/ff-using-static-url-segments.md

 > # ==========================================
 #DotNet #csharp #csharpdotnet #dotnetcore #csharpdeveloper #dotnetdevelopers #aspnetcore #ASPNET #aspdotnet #IT #developer #TI #tecnologia #DevOps #desenvolvedor #programador #software #homeoffice #dev #tecnologiadainformacao #devs #code #programacao #programação #tecnologiadainformação #sistemasdeinformação #engenhariadesoftware #GitHub #ASPNETMVC #ASPNET #MVC #core #MVC #route #urlroute #urlroting #urlpatterns #RoutingSystem
 -->

-### P8 -----------------------------------------

-* Notive that, once again, I have placed the new route so that it is defined first.
-* This is because it is more specific than the routes that follow.
-* If a request for Shop/OldAction were processed by the next defined route, for example, I would get a different result from the one I want.
-* The request would be deal with using a 404-Not Found error, rather than being translated in order to preserve a contract with my clients.

 ### UNIT TEST: TESTING STATIC SEGMENTS